JAntn/garbcol/README.md

 ```

-These classes must be derived from gcObject or any other derived from it but only one at once.
-Then, call to macro _GC_DECLARE as in the example.
+These classes must be derived from gcObject or any other derived from it, and only one at once.
+In addition, they can inherit a class without any constructor.
+Then, call to macro GC_CONNECT_OBJECT as in the example.

-Derived types should call to base class constructor.
-Base constructors are not called automatically.
+Derived types should call to base class constructor since they are not called automatically.
 Destructor is called automatically.
 For example:

 ```C++